 Technical Sgt.
 Willie F. Williams

-The Netherlands American Cemetery and Memorial in Margraten honors the names of 1,722 missing American World War II soldiers and contains the graves of 8,301 servicemen.
-Of those fallen soldiers, 172 were African-American.
-While their name, rank, unit, hometown and date of death is readily available, little else is known about the African-American soldiers before they joined the US Army and helped liberate the Netherlands.
+The Netherlands American Cemetery and Memorial in Margraten honors the names of 1,722 missing American World War II soldiers and contains the graves of 8,291 servicemen.
+Of those fallen soldiers, 172 were African American.
+While their name, rank, unit, hometown and date of death is readily available, little else is known about the African American soldiers before they joined the US Army and helped liberate the Netherlands.

-The Search for the 172 African-Americans of Margraten
+The search for the 172 African Americans in Margraten

-Mrs. Kirkels said some of the 172 African-Americans of Margraten were identified as “Negro infantry volunteers.”
-In December 1944, troop shortages made the US Army open up the infantry to African-Americans.
+Mrs. Kirkels said some of the 172 African Americans in Margraten were identified as “Negro infantry volunteers.”
+In December 1944, troop shortages made the US Army open up the infantry to African Americans.
 About 2,200 “Negro volunteers” were selected for infantry training.
-After training, 37 African-American infantry platoons were added to existing infantry and armored divisions in March 1945.
+After training, 37 African American infantry platoons were added to existing infantry and armored divisions in March 1945.

 Mrs. Kirkels believes it’s a story that must be told for families of the relatives, for the legacy of the liberators, and for all people.
 “We know that these families are out there.
 David McGhee, the grandson of Technical Sergeant Willie F. Williams of Connecticut, found his grandfather’s grave at Margraten two years ago,” she said.

 Blackliberators.nl is also working with the Veterans History Project of the Library of Congress to find relatives of the soldiers.
 For information on blackliberators.nl, or to submit information on the liberators, or to interview Mieke Kirkels, please email firstname.lastname@example.org.